 U.N.
 Secretary-General António Guterres said in a report circulated on Dec.
 16 that the Security Council must reauthorize the cross-border aid operation because it was preventing “an even larger humanitarian crisis” from occurring in Syria, where the aid is mainly provided to rebel-held areas.

-“The United Nations does not have an alternative means of reaching people in need in the areas in which cross-border assistance is being provided,” he said in the report, which noted that only $1.8 billion of the $3.3 billion sought in the U.N.’s 2019 appeal for humanitarian aid to Syria was funded.
+“The United Nations does not have an alternative means of reaching people in need in the areas in which cross-border assistance is being provided,” he said in the report, which noted that only US$1.8 billion of the US$3.3 billion sought in the U.N.’s 2019 appeal for humanitarian aid to Syria was funded.

 Soon the SC will vote on a draft resolution by humanitarian co-pens 🇧🇪🇩🇪 on lifesaving crossborder #humanitarian aid to millions of Syrians.